saitejar110507/Sai-Teja-Portfolio/README.md

 About :

 Hi, my name is Sai Teja Rachamalla.
-I recently completed my intermediate education in the MPC stream from MJPTBCWRJC Kukatpally with a score of 842/1000, and my SSC from Sree Vidya Mandir High School with a 9.5 GPA.
-I am planning to join a B.Tech program soon.
+I recently completed my intermediate education in the MPC stream from MJPTBCWRJC Kukatpally with a score of, and my SSC from Sree Vidya Mandir High School.
+I am planning to join a B.Tech program soon.(01-08-2024)

 I have built my portfolio website and am currently working on an e-learning webpage and an e-commerce webpage.